 We are so lucky to have Mrs Arnold who teaches music to all.
 At one time she was even the music adviser for the borough.
 Over the last twelve years she has produced large scale productions, helping your child ‘find their voice’.
 Those of you who attended Yanomamo in July will have witnessed first-hand this amazing production and the confidence displayed by the pupils in Years 4, 5 and 6.
 The Y4s are very lucky to have free instrument tuition; all pupils are provided with a violin for the year.

-Languages too are important to us.
-The children learn Latin, Japanese, Spanish and French in their journey through the school by way of a range of exciting and engaging activities.
-We also offer Spanish and Mandarin in after school language clubs.
+Languages too are important to us and in their journey through the school they have a wide range of exciting and engaging activities.
+The children learn Latin in Year 3, Spanish in Year 4, Japanese in Year 5 and French in Year 6.
+We also offer Spanish, French and Mandarin in after school language clubs.

 The PTA, who continue to work cheerfully and tirelessly to provide those extra resources that make our school unique, are a real asset and the school would be a poorer place without them in so many ways.
 We could not maintain the swimming pool without their contribution and how many schools have their own pirate ship?
 They raise around £20,000 every year-an amazing amount.
 This year we hope to buy soft touch TVs to enhance our curriculum teaching.
 Don’t forget the PTA is not an exclusive club – all parents and carers are welcome to get involved.